w3ctag/design-reviews/README.md

 Generally speaking, we will discuss and review in our own issue list and cross-link to relevant issues in the specs we are reviewing.
 See https://github.com/w3ctag/spec-reviews/issues/112

+## Code of Conduct
+Discussions in this repo are subject to the [W3C Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc/).

 ## More detailed reviews
 In some cases we have prepared more detailed review documents in response to request for review.
 The ones we have prepared thus far are: